 Drain clogs are not uncommon plumbing issues.
-Every homeowner has dealt with a clogged drain affecting his sink, bathtub, floor or any other drain for that matter.
-If you are currently faced with a clog problem, you may actually try to get rid of the blockage on your own.
+Every homeowner has dealt with a clogged drain affecting his sink, bathtub, floor, or any other drain for that matter.
+If you are currently dealing with a cloged drain, you may actually try to get rid of the blockage on your own.
 You can try these methods below to clear your drain pipe.
 But remember, it is always better to hire professionals for drain unclogging.

 1. Hot Water

 There are times when clogs are caused only by solidified grease and fat.
 To get rid of these substances inside your drain pipe, you can simply boil a pot of water.
 Wear your mittens to protect your hands from scalding and carefully pour the hot water into the drain pipe.
 Just a quick tip though.
 You should not do this on ceramic or porcelain sinks to avoid damages on the washbasin.